 The United States’ entry into World War I on April 6, 1917 marked the end of a long period of military non-intervention, resulting in a scramble to recruit men to fill the ranks of America’s army and navy to fight the enemy in Europe.
 After a national volunteer recruitment drive only attracted a fraction…

-May 19: Wallingford’s World War I Flying Ace Killed In the Skies Over France
+May 19: World War I Flying Ace Killed In the Skies Over France

 Today in 1918, one of America’s greatest and most colorful World War I flying aces was killed in France.
 Raoul Lufbery, a proud Franco-American and former Wallingford resident, died after his plane was fired on by a German triplane during an aerial dogfight.
 Born in France in 1885 to a French mother and American…

-April 20: Untested Connecticut Doughboys Face Germany’s Best at WWI Battle of Seicheprey
+April 20: Untested Connecticut Doughboys Fight Germany’s Best

 Today in 1918, a division of new Connecticut recruits encountered their first taste of modern warfare in a small village in northeastern France.
 In that battle, they repelled a regiment of elite German troops and held the front lines against overwhelming odds.
 A series of photos showing scenes from the Battle of Seicheprey.
 The…